okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 </div>

-### 3. User verifies their email
+### 3. The user verifies the email authenticator

-After the user selects **Send me an email**, the Identity Engine sends a verification email to the their primary email.
+After the user selects **Send me an email**, the Identity Engine sends a verification email to their primary email.
 The email allows the user to verify with a One-Time Password (OTP) or a magic link.
-No changes are required to your app for OTP since it's built into the widget, however, magic links require app updates.
-Specifically, update your application for
+Your app requires no changes to use OTP since it's built into the widget; however, magic  links require updates to your app.
+These updates include:

 * a browser check to ensure that the user uses the same browser to initiate the sign-in and click on the magic link
 * a routing method to handle the callback request originating from the magic link.
 This method pulls the `otp` and `state` query parameters from the request and passes them to the Sign-In Widget

->**Note:** For more information on magic links and OTP including customizations and complete user journeys, see the [Email Magic Links Overview](docs/guides/email-magic-links-overview/main/) guide.
+>**Note:** For more information on magic links and OTP, including customizations and complete user journeys, see the [Email Magic Links Overview](docs/guides/email-magic-links-overview/main/) guide.

 <StackSnippet snippet="integrationsteps" />